tejaswini-rb/website/positions.md

 ## Head Marketing and Communication Researcher

 One of the most important parts of research is ensuring that your work is accurately communicated.
-Afterall, if we create all of these wonderful Machine Learning Pipelines, but no one ever hears about it .... what is the point?
-Thats why we at Fishstalkers are making it a high priority to ensure that are research is engaging a wide audience.
+After all, if we create all of these wonderful machine learning pipelines, but no one ever hears about it .... what was the point?
+That is why we at Fishstalkers are making it a high priority to ensure that our research is engaging a wide audience.
-Do you have strong writing and marketing skills and want to use these in a fast-pace STEM research setting?
+Do you have strong writing and marketing skills and want to use these in a fast-paced STEM research setting?
 Please consider applying for this opening (All majors welcomed to apply!)

 # Responsibilities